jesperancinha/note-manager-app/docs/good.story/good.story.chapter.3.md

 - Mrs. Rose - An all crafts professional woman with a keen eye for people
 - Picanica Sorogoya - Manager of Higher Grounds Banking Hong Kong
 - Customs-officers - The officers that almost blocked Lucy
-- Nuan Cheung (娜 張) - The hotel recepcionist
+- Nuan Cheung (娜 張) - The hotel receptionist